mjishnu/pypdl/README.md

     - `data`: The data to send in the body of the request.
 The default value is `None`.
     - `json`: A JSON-compatible Python object to send in the body of the request.
 The default value is `None`.
     - `cookies`: HTTP Cookies to send with the request.
 The default value is `None`.
-    - `headers`: HTTP Headers to send with the request.
-The default value is `None`.
+    - `headers`: HTTP headers to be sent with the request.
+The default value is `None`. *Please note that [multi-range headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range#requesting_multiple_ranges) are not supported*.
     - `auth`: An object that represents HTTP Basic Authorization.
 The default value is `None`.
     - `allow_redirects`: If set to False, do not follow redirects.
 The default value is `True`.
     - `max_redirects`: Maximum number of redirects to follow.
 The default value is `10`.